By Molly Patrick

 The landlord didn’t show up to let my dad into the building, so he knocked on my mom’s door (why he did that, I don’t know).

 Because she had just gotten out of the shower, she came to the door with wet hair and nothing but a towel wrapped around her (I swear this isn’t going to turn into porn.
 OMG I did it.
 I used the word “porn” and “my parents” in the same post.
 Yuck).

 My mom’s door opened and they locked eyes.
 My mom in her towel (she says it was a “bath sheet” whatever that is, but dad says it was a “towel”) and wet hair and my dad – shirtless, tanned and flowing blonde hair.

 They stood there, gazing at each other for what seemed like eternity, both smitten and completely in love with one another, having never said a word.

 After they stopped drooling at each other, my mom got dressed and promptly crawled through a window in his apartment unit and unlocked the door for him (I guess she wanted to be his neighbor).
 They’ve been in love ever since.

 My parent’s story is the stuff that movies are made of and it warms my heart to know that stories like theirs exist.
 Today I’m giving you a raw vegan cacao truffles recipe below so you can make it and impress your honey.

-Here’s a truffle recipe for you to share with your sweetie (or make it for yourself if you’re flyin’ solo this year!).
+Here’s the raw vegan cacao truffles recipe for you to share with your sweetie (or make it for yourself if you’re flyin’ solo this year!).
 I gave my dad this recipe last week and he made them for my mom.
 If he can do it, than you can do it (trust me.
 The man’s specialty is toast).

 Make it with love and it’ll taste even sweeter (because food made with love tastes better and if you don’t believe me, read Like Water for Chocolate.
 Actually, you should read Like Water for Chocolate anyway, because that book is awesome).

 - 3/4 cup tahini